-PyWavelets is free and Open Source wavelet transform software for the Python programming language.
+PyWavelets is open source wavelet transform software for Python.
 It combines a simple high level interface with low level C and Cython performance.

 PyWavelets is very easy to use and get started with.
 Just install the package, open the Python interactive shell and type:

 >>> import pywt >>> cA, cD = pywt.dwt([1, 2, 3, 4], 'db1')